yuewu57/mental_health_AMoSS/README.md

 Once the repo has been cloned locally, setup a python environment with ``python==3.6`` and run ``pip install -r requirements.txt``.

 As the data were collected pre-GDPR and contained sensitive personal data, it cannot be placed into a publicly accessible repository.
-Requests for access to the data can be made to the data controller.

 Patient Group
 ---------------